-Press button LPG to switch between petrol and liquid gas operation.
+Press LPG to switch between petrol and liquid gas operation.
 The LED - status shows the current operating mode.

+- offillumi-

-- off
+- = petrol operation

+- = liquid gas operation

-- flashes
+- nates flashes

-- = petrol operation illuminates = liquid gas operation = no switching is possible, one type of fuel is empty
+- no switching is possible, one type of fuel is empty

 As soon as the liquid gas tank is empty, petrol operation is automatically engaged until the ignition is switched off.